On quasi-Hermitian varieties in even characteristic and related orthogonal arrays: Introduction

 As in the case of unitals, several constructions are also known for quasi-Hermitian varieties in higher projective dimensions; see e.g.~\cites{DS,A18,ACK,LLP}.
 In particular, in~\cite{ACK} a large family of quasi-Hermitian varieties of $\PG(n,q^2)$, depending on two parameters in the finite field $\GF{q^2}$ of order $q^2$, has been introduced.
 In dimension $n=2$ these varieties are BM--unitals and thus they will be called BM quasi-Hermitian varieties.

-In~\cite{AL22}, two of the authors studied the equivalence classes up to projectivities of the BM quasi-Hermitian varieties for $n=3$ and $q$ odd and they enumerate these classes using a similar technique employed to determine the equivalence classes number of the BM--unitals in the plane.
+In~\cite{AL22}, two of the authors studied the equivalence classes, up to projectivities, of BM quasi-Hermitian varieties for $n=3$ and $q$ odd and they enumerated these classes, using a technique similar to the one employed to determine the equivalence classes number of the BM--unitals in the plane.

-\paragraph{\bf Summary of the paper.} In the present paper, we consider BM quasi-Hermitian varieties in $\PG(3,q^2)$ with $q$ even, case which was left open in~\cite{AL22}; In Section~\ref{cones} we explicitly recall the construction of BM quasi-Hermitian varieties of~\cite{ACK}.
+In the present paper, we consider BM quasi-Hermitian varieties in $\PG(3,q^2)$ with $q$ even, case which was left open in~\cite{AL22}, completing the classification project started there and, more explicitly, determining the structure of the full collineation group that stabilizes these varieties.

+Precisely, in Section~\ref{cones} we explicitly recall the construction of BM quasi-Hermitian varieties of~\cite{ACK}.
 In Section~\ref{s:combin} we determine some geometric properties of the BM quasi-Hermitian varieties $\cM_{a,b}$ of $\PG(3,q^2)$ for $q$ even; in particular we observe that it is possible to choose a projective reference in such a way that through each affine point of $\cM_{a,b}$ there is exactly one line contained in the variety, and these lines are all parallel to a given plane.
-It is shown in Section~\ref{s:eqiv} that in even characteristic all of the varieties $\cM_{a,b}$ are equivalent.
+It is shown in Section~\ref{s:eqiv} that in even characteristic all of the varieties $\cM_{a,b}$ are projectively equivalent.
 This is in marked contrast with the behavior for $q$ odd.
-Using this result, the stabilizer of the quasi-Hermitian variety $\cM_{a,b}$ is studied in Section~\ref{s:stab}, and its structure and its action on the points of $\cM_{a,b}$ is discussed.
+Combining this result together with some geometric features of $\cM_{a,b}$ and specific properties of suitable subgroups of $P\Gamma L_{4}(q^{2})$, the stabilizer in $P\Gamma L_{4}(q^{2})$ of the quasi-Hermitian variety $\cM_{a,b}$ is determined in Section \ref{s:stab}.
+Further, its structure and its action on the points of $\cM_{a,b}$ is discussed.

 Our long-term aim is to try to find a characterization of the BM quasi-Hermitian varieties among all possible quasi-Hermitian varieties in spaces of the same dimension and order.

 Finally, in Section~\ref{oarr} simple orthogonal arrays $OA(q^5,q^4,q,2)$ of index $q^3$, $q$ even, are constructed from the BM quasi-Hermitian varieties $\cM_{a,b}$.

 Orthogonal arrays (OA's) are principally used to minimize the number of experiments needed in order to investigate how variables in testing interact with each other and, consequently, determine the required parameters.
 For instance, OA's are used to calibrate the flight parameters of drones, in order to optimize their performance; see e.g. \cite{UAV}.